‘All disease begins in the gut’ – Hippocrates

 We now know that gut health not only determines the quality and efficiency of our digestion and metabolism, but it is also critical to our overall health.
 Poor digestive health, and most importantly a poor gut microbiome (the ecosystem of bacteria that lives within our gut) contributes to a wide range of diseases such as mental health issues, obesity, diabetes, autoimmune conditions, autism spectrum disorder, chronic fatigue, skin disorders and poor immune health.

 When it comes to optimal gut health, it is a necessity that we look at the diet first and foremost.
-What we eat reflects everything in regards to the health of our gut.
-We need to have healthy levels of digestive enzymes, a robust and healthy gut lining, optimal gut brain connection to stimulate the movement of digestion, a healthy liver, no inflammation and a diverse colony of good bacteria.
+What we eat reflects everything in regards to the health of our gut and our entire health.

 So what are the best foods for gut health?